Originally posted October 16, 2012 on elephant journal (dot com).

 They’re laid back.
 They wear jeans and flip flops to every occasion, including weddings.
 They’re healthy, thanks to the sugar-free, gluten-free, vegan craze, and because you can’t smoke anywhere anyway.
 And drugs are, like, so 80′s.

-One Saturday afternoon not long ago, my boyfriend and I were sitting poolside with friends in Hollywood at The Roosevelt Hotel.
+One Saturday afternoon not long ago, my husband and I were sitting poolside with friends in Hollywood at The Roosevelt Hotel.
 It was unbelievably hot that day.
 Everywhere you looked you could see tan, tattoo’d bodies in bikinis and belly button jewels.
 There was a DJ, and people were dancing, like a summer daytime nightclub.
 I had on a white dress that day, and my favorite old, worn pair of motorcycle boots.

 I found myself warmly, deliciously trapped in a dreamy vortex of pleasure-soaked vibes and beautiful people, while we all sipped sexy pink drinks with murmurs of peaches and a strawberry garnish.